chuckcoughlin/redistrict-colorado/docs/user-guides.md

   * REPUBLICAN - votes cast for Republican candidates.
   * WHITE - white population count.

  Note: Some of the demographic datasets do not include POPULATION as a feature attribute.
-For those, the application computes the total population by adding FEMALE and MALE counts.
+For those datasets, the application computes the total population by adding FEMALE and MALE counts.

+ Note: A DISTRICT column contains a name that indicates to which district the row belongs.
+Rows in the dataset correspond to individual voting districts.
+The final district (the one shown on the map) is the union of multiple voting districts each having the same name.
+The final number of districts is the number of unique names in the DISTRICT column.
+This data organization is used by the autoredistrict project.
+There may be others.

 ##### Sources <a id="sources"></a>
 The location and contents of compatible data files